-In considering candidates for our Board, the Nominating and Corporate Governance Committee considers the entirety of each candidate's credentials and does not have any specific minimum qualifications that must be met by a committee-recommended nominee, but may consider the following criteria, among others: personal and professional integrity, ethics and values; experience in corporate management, such as serving as an officer or former officer of a publicly-held company; experience in our industry and with relevant social policy concerns; experience as a board member of another publicly-held company; ownership of our stock; academic expertise in an area of our operations; and practical and mature business judgment, including the ability to make independent analytical inquiries.
+In considering candidates for our Board, the Nominating and Corporate Governance Committee considers the entirety of each candidate's credentials and does not have any specific minimum qualifications that must be met by a committee-recommended nominee, but may consider the following criteria, among others: personal and professional integrity, ethics and values; experience in corporate management, such as serving as an officer or former officer of a publicly-held company; experience in our industry and with relevant social policy concerns; experience as a board member of another publicly-held company; academic expertise in an area of our operations; practical and mature business judgment, including the ability to make independent analytical inquiries; ownership of our stock; and gender and racial diversity.
 The Nominating and Corporate Governance Committee and our Board evaluate each individual in the context of our Board as a whole, with the objective of assembling a group that can best perpetuate the success of the business and represent stockholder interests through the exercise of sound judgment using its diversity of experience in these various areas.

-Our Board does not have a specific policy regarding diversity of director candidates.
-However, as a matter of practice our Board recommends candidates based on the diversity of their business or professional experience, background, talents and perspectives.
+Our Board is committed to actively seeking qualified candidates who reflect diverse backgrounds, including diversity of gender and race, and in February 2018, amended its Corporate Governance Guidelines and the Nominating and Corporate Governance Committee charter to require diverse candidates be considered in each search for new Board nominees.
+Our Board recommends candidates based on the diversity of their business or professional experience, background, talents and perspectives.
 Our Board considers diversity in the context of the Board as a whole and takes into account the personal characteristics, including gender, ethnicity, age, and experience, including financial expertise, educational and professional background, of current and prospective directors.
 Our Board believes this process will best facilitate Board deliberations that reflect a broad range of perspectives and lead to a more effective decision-making process.

-The following chart highlights each director's specific skills, knowledge and experience.
-A lack of a mark does not mean the director does not possess that qualification or skill; rather a mark indicates a specific area of focus or expertise on which our Board relies most heavily.
-Each director's and nominee's biography describes these qualifications and relevant experience in more detail.
+The following chart highlights each director nominee's specific skills, knowledge and experience.
+A lack of a mark does not mean the director nominee does not possess that qualification or skill; rather a mark indicates a specific area of focus or expertise on which our Board relies most heavily.
+Each director nominee's biography describes these qualifications and relevant experience in more detail.

 Garcia-

-Askren Denison Dewey Everitt Harker Tunon Lavin Rabaut Raborn Reynolds Spivy Star
+Askren Dewey Everitt Tunon Graziosi Harker Lavin Rabaut Reynolds

-Accounting and Financial ✓ 1 ✓ ✓ 1 1 / 1 1 1
+Accounting and Financial ✓ ✓ 1 ✓ ✓ ✓ ✓

-Automotive/Trucking Industry 1 ✓ ✓
+Automotive/Trucking Industry ✓ / ✓ ✓

-Business Strategy/M&A 1 1 1 1 ✓
+Business Strategy/M&A ✓ ✓ 1 1 1

-Charitable/Non-Profit 1 1 1 1 1 1 ✓ 1
+Charitable/Non-Profit ✓ ✓ ✓ / ✓ ✓ ✓

-Energy 1 1 1 ✓ 1
+Energy ✓ ✓ ✓

-Government, Contracting and

-Defense ✓ / ✓ ✓ ✓
+Government, Contracting and Defense ✓ ✓ ✓ 1 1 /

-Human Resources ✓ / / ✓ / ✓ 1
+Human Resources ✓ ✓ ✓ ✓ ✓ ✓ 1 ✓

-Information Technology/

-Cybersecurity / / ✓ 1
+Information Technology/Cybersecurity ✓ 1 1 ✓ 1

-International / ✓ / ✓ ✓ ✓ ✓
+International ✓ ✓ ✓ 1 1 1 1 ✓

-Manufacturing ✓ / / / ✓ / ✓ ✓
+Manufacturing ✓ ✓ ✓ 1 1 1 ✓

-Operations/Supply Chain/Logistics / 1 ✓ ✓ ✓
+Operations/Supply Chain/Logistics ✓ ✓ 1 1 1 1 ✓

-Public Company and Corporate

-Governance ✓ / / / ✓ ✓ / ✓ ✓ 1 / 1
+Public Company and Corporate Governance ✓ ✓ ✓ 1 1 / 1 ✓ 1

-R&D/ Product Development / ✓
+R&D/Product Development 1 1 ✓

-Regulatory 1 1 ✓
+Regulatory 1 / ✓ / /

-Sales and Marketing 1 ✓ ✓ / /
+Sales and Marketing ✓ 1 1 ✓